nexmo-se/octopus/README.md

 Configuration will be at: /conf
 Login using APP_ID and API_SECRET

+The code is very POC, as such it is not very clean at the moment.
+You can skin the EJS files

 This Service will check "from" number for fraud using various filters

 Sample Curl: